Sifting the Clues

 "Schwartz's point is that Waldorf teachers can use clairvoyance in getting to know their students (including the students' invisible, spiritual 'bodies').
 And if the teachers develop higher clairvoyant powers, they will be able to actually see the invisible bodies, not just the results of the bodies' actions.
 The more clairvoyant the teachers become, the deeper they can peer into their students' souls...

 "This is astonishing nonsense, and it is frightening.
 Imagine having your child 'educated' by someone who thinks s/he is clairvoyant.
-It would mean that your child is in the care of someone who is deeply deluded — someone who is out of touch with reality.
+It would mean that your child is in the care of someone who is deeply deluded — someone who is, to one degree or another, out of touch with reality.

 "But things could be worse.
 Some Waldorf teachers also think that they can converse with the dead.
 There's a Steiner book that tells them how: Rudolf Steiner, STAYING CONNECTED: How to Continue Your Relations with Those Who Have Died (Anthroposophic Press, 1999).* So, some poor kids are being 'educated' by people who delude themselves into believing that they have magical powers of perception — clairvoyance — and magical powers of mediumism — they can contact the dead.